top of page

 AI ensures every field section receives exactly what it needs, improving plant health and increasing yield.

-Precision farming cuts costs related to water, fertilizer, pesticides, and manual labour.
+Precision farming cuts costs related to water, fertiliser, pesticides, and manual labour.

-By minimizing resource wastage and chemical usage, AI supports eco-friendly farming.
+By minimising resource wastage and chemical usage, AI supports eco-friendly farming.

 AI models use data from: